elixir-lang/elixir/lib/elixir/pages/Guards.md

 end
 ```

 If each guard expression always returns a boolean, the two forms are equivalent.
 However, recall that if any function call in a guard raises an exception, the entire guard fails.
-So this function will not not detect empty tuples:
+So this function will not detect empty tuples:

 ```elixir
 defmodule Check do